Verizon Wireless vs. AT&T Wireless

 AT&T Wireless family plans and pricing

-Unlimited Starter with 2 or more lines$30.99–$60.99/mo. per line
+Unlimited Starter® SL with 2 or more lines | $30.99–$60.99/mo. per line | |

-Unlimited Extra with 2 or more lines$35.99–$65.99/mo. per line
+AT&T Unlimited Extra® EL with 2 or more lines | $35.99–$65.00/mo. per line | |

-Unlimited Elite with 2 or more lines$45.99–$75.99/mo. per line
+AT&T Unlimited Premium® PL with 2 or more lines | $45.99–$75.99/mo. per line |

 Like Verizon, AT&T will bring down the price per line on any unlimited phone plan if you add more lines.
-You’ll get a very nice $10 off per month on each line by adding just one more line to an AT&T Unlimited Elite plan.
+You’ll get a very nice $15 off per month on each line by adding just one more line to an AT&T Unlimited Premium plan.
 Having multiple lines on your plan means you can pay less for a higher-tier plan, which still gets you premium service and a bunch of premium data (even an unlimited amount in the case of Unlimited Elite).

 Prepaid plans and pricing: Verizon vs. AT&T